 Tooth Whitening, Cleaning or Mouthwash

 If you’ve experienced an extensive amount of tooth decay, go ahead and make a plan to visit the dentist.
 Enamel does not regenerate itself.
-Once its gone, its gone for good.
+Once it’s gone, it’s gone for good.
 Which may mean that need to see a dentist as soon as possible.
-For many people a dentist visit is not an affordable option.
+For many people a dentist visit isn’t an affordable option.
 However, through a discount dental plan you can usually cut your dental bill in half, making your visit much more affordable.